PowerHouse-Project/Backend/README.md

 - Implement a cache for profile settings
 - Implement energy conservation tips based on uptime
 - Automation scheduling (More details TBD)
+- Add IP address attribute to each device